1. Previous: Chapter 15

 One day, a customer named Wallace needed help opening his bag of ice.
 With that massive body and those slippery flippers, it’s hard to blame a walrus for not being able to open that bag!

-Cecil decided that it was time to start providing support for his customers.
-In order to help customers like Wallace, Cecil came up with plans to add a new kind of request, called a support request.
-Customers who need help could just fill out a support request with text about the problem that they have, and hand it to the front desk.
+A customer who needs help could just fill out a support request with text about the problem, and hand it to the front desk.
 The front desk would forward it on to a new help desk.

 Naturally, it was easy for Cecil to add a new request type in his Kotlin code.
 He just created a new class called SupportRequest, which implemented the Request interface.
 In addition to the id property, this new class added only a text property, where customers can write a description of the help that they need.